florianb/figma-semantic-versioning/README.md

 Simplified [Semantic Versioning][semver] for your Figma Nodes without external dependencies and consumable via API.

+# Recent Changes

+- Minor ui changes to improve readability
+- Fix behavior of "Available Options" list to be reset to "Keep" after save.

 ## Introduction

 Usually the design work is embedded in a wholesome work process where any design is part of a more complex product.
 This plugin intents to help you keeping track of changes to your design by simply attaching a version number to your nodes.